ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 **deep learning**, which is modeled on the neural network of the human mind, enabling it to discover, learn, and grow through experience

+Azure ML Studio:
+- data science solution that enables users to build and deploy a machine learning (ML) without coding
-Azure ML Studio: Collaborative visual workspace where you can build, test, and deploy machine learning solutions by using prebuilt machine learning algorithms and data-handling modules.
+- Collaborative visual workspace where you can build, test, and deploy machine learning solutions by using prebuilt machine learning algorithms and data-handling modules.

 **cognitive Services**
 an AI platform that can be used by all developers without needing any machine learning expertise via APIs.
 You can embed AI functions such as image identification in the app with this